crumbcode8/Digital-Banking-/README.md

 # Digital-Banking-

 Overview
 This is my solution to the Easybank Landing Page challenge from Frontend Mentor.
 The goal was to build a clean, responsive landing page using only HTML and CSS.
-I focused on getting the layout, spacing, and general structure in place without over‑engineering anything.
+I focused on getting the layout, spacing, and general structure in place.

 What I Built
-A responsive navigation bar

 A hero section with text and mockup images